An Yue Jiang

 An Yue Jiang (Chinese: 安岳江, Hanyu Pinyin: Ān Yuè Jiāng) is a People's Republic of China container vessel operated by the state-run shipping firm COSCO.
 In 2008, it became notable because of controversy surrounding a cargo of arms and ammunition destined for Zimbabwe.
-The cargo reportedly includes some 3 million rounds of small arms ammunition, 1,500 rocket propelled grenades, and 2,500 mortar rounds.
+The cargo reportedly included some 3 million rounds of small arms ammunition, 1,500 rocket propelled grenades, and 2,500 mortar rounds.
 The vessel originally planned to dock at the South African port of Durban and unload its cargo for shipment to landlocked Zimbabwe.
 However, there were widespread protests by persons concerned that the arms would be used by Robert Mugabe's regime in suppressing political opposition in the wake of disputed elections.
 Dock workers stated that they would not unload the cargo, and others threatened to stop the shipment on South African roads.
 Finally, a South African judge ruled that the ship could not dock as planned.

 Subsequently, the An Yue Jiang remained in the area of the Cape of Good Hope, pending a rumored decision by the Chinese to recall the ship.
 It was then announced that the ship would proceed to Angola, where it would be allowed to dock but only to unload cargo destined for Angola itself.